AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 When you copy a custom image across regions, the image file is transmitted from one region to another.
 The amount of time it takes to copy a custom image depends on the network transmission speed and the number of transmission tasks in the queue.

 To copy a large image such as an image larger than 2 TiB in size across regions, you can first copy the associated snapshots to the destination region and then create a custom image from these snapshots in the destination region.
-This procedure takes less time than the procedure to directly copy the image.
+This procedure takes less time than the procedure to copy the image directly.
 For more information, see [Copy a snapshot](/intl.en-US/Snapshots/Use snapshots/Copy a snapshot.md) and [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).
 For snapshot charges, see [Snapshots](/intl.en-US/Pricing/Billing items/Snapshots.md).

 ## How am I charged when I copy a custom image?